Slangfroid/Leonardson-Resume/docs/index.md

 __Doordash Delivery Driver__, Rexburg, Idaho

 ## Strengths
+(It's good to have your strengths listed but the explanations aren't necessary in a resume.)
 - __Optimization__ (Getting things done as efficiently as possible)
 - __Adaptability__ (I am  able to do many different tasks in the same day)
 - __Hard Worker__ (When it comes to work, I have always been a grinder.
 I always have tried to put my best effort into the work that I do.
 I have the mindset of good, better, best never let it rest until my good is better, and my better, best)